 Advanced Strategies For Creating An Excellent Argumentative Synthesis Essay

 Writing an argumentative synthesis essay, you should aim to provide well-chosen details about a given point of view.
 Students often get an assignment to support a particular side of the argument developed by someone else.
 However, you may also be able to choose a side, So, your main task is to clearly present the argument, analyze it, and select persuasive evidence to support it.
-You can use the strategies and tips provided below to compose an excellent paper.
+You can use the strategies and tips to compose an excellent paper.

 Writing Your Argumentative Synthesis Essay: Things to Avoid